PPO or HMO? When it comes to Medicare Advantage, the terms can get a little complicated. Here is our guide to understanding your options.

 What does this mean for Medicare Advantage users?

 When enrolling into a Medicare Advantage plan, you are buying into a private plan.
-This means like other private insurance plans, you are purchasing access to either an HMO or a PPO, so it’s important to understand what the distinction will mean for your care.
+This means like other private insurance plans, you are purchasing access to either a PPO or HMO, so it’s important to understand what the distinction will mean for your care.
 An HMO will generally have a lower out-of-pocket cost, so if price point is most important to you, an HMO Medicare Advantage plan may be a good option.
 However, if you value flexibility and are willing to pay a bit extra to be able to see whatever providers you want, a PPO Medicare Advantage plan might be the better option.

 Who is most likely to want to pay for a PPO?